Stewards Targeting Ocean Problems (S.T.O.P): Zero Waste and Awareness Campaign on the Kenai Peninsula and Anchorage, Alaska

 What is the project and why is it important?

-This project targeted increased awareness and prevention of marine debris through education on the issue, participation in zero waste campaigns, and field cleanups.
+This project targeted increased awareness and prevention of marine debris through education, participation in zero waste campaigns, and field cleanups.
 The zero-waste campaigns were conducted in schools across the Kenai School District and into Anchorage.
-Mentor teachers and classes worked to assist other classrooms and students in implementing campaigns on their campuses and classrooms, measuring the amount and type of waste they generate and identifying opportunities to make changes and reduce waste.
-Students were also given the opportunity to participate in cleanups at small communities on Kachemak Bay, with further remote cleanups at Gore Point and on Augustine Island.
+Mentor teachers and classes worked to assist other classrooms and students in implementing campaigns on their campuses and classrooms.